idaholab/malamute/doc/content/demonstration/electrothermal_contact_validation.md

 ### Sample One

-For sample one, the die assembly shown in [sample_one] was used.
+For sample one, the die assembly shown in [sample_one_2nd] was used.
 Thermal and electric contact resistance was simulated on either contact surface with the stainless steel electrodes, which had the geometry shown in [sps_schematic].
 The current source was turned on at t = 0, held for 20 minutes, and then turned off.
 The assembly was then allowed to cool back to ambient temperature (293 K) for another 40 minutes.

-!media media/cincotti_validation_images/sample_one.pdf
+!media media/cincotti_validation_images/sample_one.png
     style=width:50%;margin-left:auto;margin-right:auto;
-    id=sample_one
+    id=sample_one_2nd
     caption=Sample one die assembly.

-!media media/cincotti_validation_images/sample_one_potential.pdf
+!media media/cincotti_validation_images/sample_one_potential.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_one_potential
     caption=Electric potential results shown here.

-!media media/cincotti_validation_images/sample_one_temperature.pdf
+!media media/cincotti_validation_images/sample_one_temperature.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_one_temperature
     caption=Temperature results displayed here.